 - Put your serving dates in your own phone or personal calendar.

 Schedule Changes.
 Life happens!
 If you need to decline a serving date, please do it ASAP by “declining” on the Planning Center app (either on your computer or phone).
 Please explain why you are not able to serve (there is a space for that).
-This sends an email to whoever scheduled you (in this case, Gary).
+This sends an email to whoever scheduled you, so there’s no need to send an email separately.
 If you have an emergency and you need to cancel the “week of”, please decline and give Gary a call or text at 519-502-2419.

 There is no need to find a replacement for yourself (switching).
 Actually, if you do this it kind of creates confusion, because potentially no one will know who is showing up to take your place!
 So please just decline if you can’t serve, and we will sort it out.